manuelmhtr/software-development/development/git-flow-v2.md

 ### 1. Checkout the branch

-Checkout a new branch from `dev` with a short and rememberable name.
+Checkout a new branch from `staging` with a short and rememberable name.
 Eg. `sign-in`.

 ### 2. Code all tasks